Discover more from Foundation Father

-Many times other parents feel inadequate themselves and project that onto others.
-Or they feel guilty about not teaching their kids and so they have sour grapes about other parents doing it well.
+Many naysayers of homeschooling are parents who feel inadequate and project that onto others.
+Or they feel guilty about not teaching their own kids and so they have sour grapes about other parents doing it well.
 They treat your success as an accusation.
+They treat your joy as a judgment.

 Or they are a member of the teacher’s union and so their livelihood depends upon you feeling like an imposter.
 They need you to believe that childhood education should be outsourced to “experts.”

 “Experts” who know how to accuse 7-year-olds of white privilege.
-“Experts” who know how question a 7-year-old’s gender or sexual orientation.
+“Experts” who know how to question a 7-year-old’s gender or sexual orientation.
+Often, an education is a negative qualification.
+It means the recipient has been co-opted into some strange philosophy.

-The number one qualification?
+The number one qualification for teaching your children?
 That you love them.
 Can you do that?

 The number two qualification?
 That you have some enthusiasm for what you are teaching.
 If you aren’t excited about learning, they won’t be excited about learning.